Skip to main content

 The Hubble SDK works in two modes:

 1. Plain SDK (no coins): If your app does not have any in-app currency (coins, points, rewards, cashback, etc.), you are using the plain SDK.
 Gift card purchases are paid entirely through the payment gateway.
-You can skip this page entirely.
+You can skip this entire section.

 2. SDK with Coins: If your app has its own in-app currency that users should be able to spend on gift card purchases, read on.
 You will need to build three API endpoints on your backend.